gravitational/provisioner/build.assets/README.md

 ### Build Assets
-This directory is used by Jenkins to build a sample gravity application for CI/CD testing of changes to the provisioner.
+This directory is used by Jenkins to build a sample telekube application for CI/CD testing of changes to the provisioner.

 To execute manually run:
 ```